 This program anticipates a considerable need for municipalities to develop strategies for individual and regional recovery from the Hurricanes and mitigation for future disaster events.
-Disasters do not stop at political boundaries, and thus, recovery and resilience planning should be conducted both at a Municipal level and at a regional level.
+Disasters do not stop at political boundaries, and thus as such, recovery and resilience planning should be conducted both at a Municipal level and at a regional level.
+Thus, the Program anticipates a critical need for municipalities to develop strategies for individual and regional hurricane recovery and mitigation of future disaster events.

 The MRP Program defines "planning" as a process by which local administrations collaborate with community residents, businesses, neighboring municipalities, and central government agencies to identify actions and projects necessary for holistic recovery from Hurricanes Irma and María.
 Municipalities will have time and space to envision a potential future and to plan for individual and regional recovery and resilience for all populations.
-Throughout this process, communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
-This will occur as two consecutive components, described in further detail in the Program Description section of this document: Individual Municipal Planning and Regional Municipal Planning.
+Throughout this the planning process, the Program will ask communities will be asked to consider multiple factors allowing for a thorough design.
+These factors are, among others, future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.)7.
+Also, environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, and infrastructure redevelopment or augmentation, and as well as other issues they deem-important necessary.
+The designing process This will occur take place as two (2) consecutive components, described in further detail in the Program Description section of this document: Individual Municipal Planning and Regional Municipal Planning.
+(See Program Description)

-These planning processes will result in public plans which lay out findings and visions for future success for each participating municipality and region, as well as specific identified issues, solutions, and implementation and funding strategies.
+These planning processes (Individual/Municipal) outcome will generate result in public plans which lay out findings and visions for future success for each participating municipality and region, as well as identifying specific identified issues, solutions, and implementation and funding strategies.